Grabow riot: Grabow riot

 On July 7, 1912, the union workers held a series of rallies at several different company towns including Bon Ami and Carson, Louisiana.
 The day started out with over 800 workers, women, and children at DeRidder.
 Covington Hall and Arthur L. Emerson, two of the leaders of the strike, gave speeches.
 The group, with twelve wagons, marched the six miles to Carson for more speeches and to attempt to sway the non-union workers to join the BTW.
 The rally had no trouble in Carson before deciding to head back to Bon Ami.
 On their way, the group was warned by their scouts that gunmen were waiting to attack the march on the road back.
 Some choose to continue on the road and they saw no trouble.
 Another group decided to take a longer way through Grabow.
 At Grabow, the remaining group, which number around 200, decided to break for lunch.
 Grabow had a number of non-union workers and it was quickly decided to hold a rally with speeches.
 This instantaneous decision soon led to a violent confrontation.
 Emerson spoke on top of a wagon to roughly 25 non-union men plus the additional union men who had come with him.

 Shots were fired, resulting in 4 deaths and 50 wounded in a shoot-out of around 15 minutes and an estimated 300 shots.
 There is considerable debate on who fired first.
-While there some single shots, the first organized firing came from the mill office, where four men, including the owner John Galloway, had been waiting for the march.
+While there were some unorganized single shots, the first organized firing came from the mill office, where four men, including the owner John Galloway, had been waiting for the march.
 This group had spent the day drinking.
 Some of the union men did have weapons and returned fire.
 One of the participates who was with the union was notorious gunman Charles ("Leather Britches") Smith.
 He boasted of killing over six men, but it's clear that this story was a work-of-fiction.
 His boosts caused much resentment amongst the lumber company men.
 He was killed a few months later on September 25, 1912, from a shootout with a deputy and three local men.